MicrosoftDocs/azure-aks-docs/articles/aks/aks-migration.md

 * [Containerizing ASP.NET applications and migrating to AKS](/azure/migrate/tutorial-app-containerization-aspnet-kubernetes).
 * [Containerizing Java web applications and migrating to AKS](/azure/migrate/tutorial-app-containerization-java-kubernetes).

-## AKS with standard load balancer and Virtual Machine Scale Sets
+## AKS with Standard Load Balancer and Virtual Machine Scale Sets

 AKS is a managed service offering unique capabilities with lower management overhead.
 Since AKS is a managed service, you must select from a set of AKS-supported [regions](./quotas-skus-regions.md).
 You may need to modify your existing applications to keep them healthy on the AKS-managed control plane during the transition from your existing cluster to AKS.

-We recommend using AKS clusters backed by [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/) and the [Azure Standard Load Balancer](./load-balancer-standard.md) to ensure you get the following features:
+We recommend using AKS clusters backed by [Virtual Machine Scale Sets](/azure/virtual-machine-scale-sets/) and [Load Balancer (Standard)](./load-balancer-standard.md) to ensure you get the following features:

 * [Multiple node pools](./create-node-pools.md),
 * [Availability zones](/azure/reliability/availability-zones-overview),